Girls need a safe place to express fears and emotions. Photo: Mara Martinez.

 Preparing young girls in Nicaragua for a healthy future

-Young girls in Nicaragua have a lot to contend with.
-Growing up in one of the poorest countries in Central America, they face an obstacle course of serious health risks: AIDS, early pregnancy, unsafe abortion, and violence at home and on the streets.
-To protect themselves, girls need access to information and strong support from parents, teachers, and—perhaps most importantly—each other.
+When PATH began work in Nicaragua, it was clear that the country's young girls had a lot to contend with.
+Growing up in one of the poorest countries in Central America, they faced an obstacle course of serious health risks: AIDS, early pregnancy, unsafe abortion, and violence at home and on the streets.
+To protect themselves, girls needed access to information and strong support from parents, teachers, and—perhaps most importantly—each other.

-Focusing on girls aged 10 to 14 years old, the project helped overcome the obstacles that stand between them and adulthood.
+Focusing on girls aged 10 to 14 years old, the project helped overcome the obstacles that stand between adolescents and adulthood.
 PATH worked with three local groups to coordinate activities.

 The right questions, the right solutions

 As a result, project activities centered around creating a safe environment in which girls could express their fears and emotions.
-In keeping with PATH’s overall approach to our work, the project team incorporated the ideas and feedback of community members, including youth, to design and implement activities, which included:
+The project team incorporated the ideas and feedback of community members, including youth, to design and implement activities, which included:

 - Training peer educators in the use of puppet shows and other interactive activities to promote messages about safe sexual practices and the risks of HIV and AIDS, early pregnancy, and violence.